 Bricklayer’s Accident Report

-You think you've had a bad day or two in your time?
-They probably pale in comparison to this guy's ‘bad day.'
-This bricklayer's report, which was printed in the newsletter of the Australian equivalent of the Workers' Compensation Board.
-This is a true story, but it's possibly the funniest story in a long while.
+You think you’ve had a bad day or two in your time?
+They probably pale in comparison to this guy’s ‘bad day.’
+This bricklayer’s accident report, which was printed in the newsletter of the Australian equivalent of the Workers’ Compensation Board.
+This is a true story, but it’s possibly the funniest story in a long while.

 — Author too embarrassed to be known